 Multi-subspecialty conference held the first Friday of the month with interesting case presentations and discussion involving immunology.
-A sample schedule can be viewed here.

 During the month of July, fellows are given lectures in allergic rhinitis, asthma, drug allergy, food allergy, immunodeficiency, urticaria, angioedema, mastocytosis, contact dermatitis, venom allergy, immunotherapy, and PFTs.
 Fellows are able to practice rhinoscopy, skin testing, pulmonary function testing, and drug mixing.
-A sample schedule can be viewed here.

 During February, fellows are given lectures in immunotherapy, allergic contact dermatitis, drug allergy, and statistics.
 Fellows are able to practice PFTs, rhinoscopy, patch testing, and mixing immunotherapy.